csc-training/geocomputing/python/puhti/README.md

 # Python Puhti examples

-Here are examples for running Python code on CSC's Puhti supercomputer as four different job styles: interactive, serial, array and embarrasingly/delightfully/naturally parellel.
-For parallel jobs there are 3 options with different Python libraries: `multiprocessing`, `joblib` and `dask`.
-We'll take a look at these three and `GNUParallel`.
-The interactive style is best for developing your scripts, usually with limited test data.
-For computationally more demanding analysis you have to use Puhti's batch system for requesting the resources and running your scripts.
+Here are examples for running Python code on CSC's Puhti supercomputer as different job styles:

+* Interactive - for developing your scripts, usually with limited test data.
+* Via batch jobs - for computationally more demanding analysis:
+	* Serial
+	* Parellel:
+		* With different Python libraries: `multiprocessing`, `joblib` and `dask`.
+		* With external tools like `GNU parellel` and array jobs.

+If unsure, start with Dask, it is one of the newest, most versatile and easy to use.
+But Dask has many options and alternatives, multiprocessing might be easier to learn as first.

 ## Example case